botanix-labs/Macbeth/docs/local_setup.md

 ```

-**Note:** Make sure all the 6 nodes are running and producing empty blocks with proper heights.
+**Note:** Make sure all the 6 nodes with bitcond in regtest are running and producing empty blocks with proper heights.